FAQ Guide to Buy/Sell Property in Kiev

 As a standard a deposit is involved which is typically 5% of the purchase price or the agreed upon amount.

 The preliminary agreement outlines the terms of the purchase and time frame during which the purchase will take place.
-It is signed in the presence of a notary.
+It may be signed in the presence of a notary or without if mutually agreed by two parties.
+The preliminary agreement will still have the same legal power.

 On the date of the actual deal, the remaining balance is paid also in the presence of a notary.